stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part3-network-programming/index.md

 > The socket receive callback `rx_callback()` is a `std::function` instance.
 These work a lot like `virtual` functions, and present some overhead when being called.
 The compiler is smart enough to preprocess trivial single instance examples of them, but performance gains can potentially be had by using a the [Curiously recurring template pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) instead.
 Since this callback is called within a path critical to the TCP socket (its `tx_and_rx()` method) this could be an avenue worth exploring later.

 Writing data out is a more simple affair.
 If there's data in the `tx_buffer` then the `send()` function is called on the socket and told to not wait around.
-The method quickly exits and expects the underlying system socket do its job sending the data passed to it.
+The method quickly exits and expects the underlying system socket to do its job sending the data passed to it.

 ```cpp